 Some IDPs have received occasional support, mainly provided by local governments.
 Most of them have been untouched by government aid.
 Hence, many IDPs live without access to education and healthcare in forest shelters under bad hygienic conditions.
 IDPs from Maybrat testified that the local government distributed rice and other food supplies to the IDPs.
 However, the funds used for the aid were deducted from the funds the village administration receives regularly.

 Indonesia’s report at the Universal Periodic Review (UPR) of the UN

 On 9 November 2022, Indonesia passed the periodic monitoring of the promotion of human rights at the UPR session of the UN Human Rights Council in Geneva.
 In this 4th UPR round session, the Indonesian government reported on its achievements in fulfilling human rights, including passing the Omnibus Law on the Job Creation Law, the Sexual Violence Crime Act (TP-KS), infrastructure development and increasing the budget for autonomy. areas in Papua, as well as the successful handling of COVID-19.
 Indonesia’s report has been generally criticised.
-The Civil Society Coalition for UPR Reporting considers that what is delivered by the Indonesian government does not reflect the actual situation in the country.
-During this review, seven states raised the issue of West Papua explicitly, while nine raised issues related to West Papua without explicitly referring to it.
+The Civil Society Coalition for UPR Reporting considers that what is delivered by the Indonesian government does not reflect the real situation in the country.

 Human rights court trial on the 2014 Paniai case